The Other Women’s Movement

 Nomani’s reaction is not one of solidarity.

 “So ridiculous,” she mutters when someone walks by with a “Ban on Bannon” sign, a gibe at Trump advisor and reputed “Muslim ban” architect Stephen Bannon.
-In fact, Nomani, 51, is fresh from defending the executive order, which she views as imperfect but necessary, on a Fox News talk show—for the second time that day.
+In fact, Nomani, 51, is fresh from defending the executive order, which she views as imperfect but necessary, on a Fox News talk show — for the second time that day.
 It is no longer an unaccustomed role for the former Wall Street Journal reporter who came out as a Trump voter in a Washington Post piece two days after the election.
 She says she decided to go public after watching television commentators analyze the Trump vote as a backlash from uneducated white men.
 “I just thought, ‘That doesn’t describe me.
 That doesn’t look like me, the kind of voter you’re talking about,’” she says.

 The stereotypical Trump voter does not look like Nomani.
 He is not a Muslim, even a liberal one; he is not an immigrant (from India, in Nomani’s case); he is white; and he is probably a he.
 Nomani says the backlash she has received has focused on her gender as much as on her Muslim identity.
 “There’s this constant theme of ‘How can you support a misogynist if you’re for women’s rights?’ ”“There’s this constant theme of ‘How can you support a misogynist if you’re for women’s rights?’and not just a misogynist but a rapist, a sexual criminal,” she says.
 Many find it “unfathomable,” she adds, that any woman could get beyond the infamous 2005 Access Hollywood tape in which Trump boasted that his star status allowed him to grab women “by the pussy.”

 Even before that P-bomb tape was released in October 2016, the presidential election was supposed to be an epic Battle of the Sexes.
-Hillary Clinton was poised to become the first female president of the United States, facing a rival who might have been scripted by a hack writer with no subtlety—a blustery tycoon notorious for insulting women and treating them like sex objects.
-After the tape and subsequent accusations of sexual abuse from at least a dozen women, Trump’s defeat seemed certain—primarily at the hands of female voters, with Republican women thought to be on the verge of mass defection.
+Hillary Clinton was poised to become the first female president of the United States, facing a rival who might have been scripted by a hack writer with no subtlety — a blustery tycoon notorious for insulting women and treating them like sex objects.
+After the tape and subsequent accusations of sexual abuse from at least a dozen women, Trump’s defeat seemed certain — primarily at the hands of female voters, with Republican women thought to be on the verge of mass defection.

 History was made, but not in the way Clinton supporters had expected.
 The gender gap, far from turning into a yawning chasm, barely budged from previous elections.
 While only 42 percent of female voters backed Trump, he got 53 percent of the white female vote.
 In their darkest hour, many feminists not only saw Trump’s victory as stark evidence of America’s sexism (“It’s the misogyny, stupid!”) but berated white women as “self-loathing” gender traitors who chose white privilege over womanpower and cast their lot with white men rather than join a multiracial progressive coalition.

-Later, there were more thoughtful attempts to understand the women who supported Trump—and who, as a post-election survey by PerryUndem Research/Communication confirms, defy easy categorization.
+Later, there were more thoughtful attempts to understand the women who supported Trump — and who, as a post-election survey by PerryUndem Research/Communication confirms, defy easy categorization.
 A sizable minority are ultraconservatives strongly skeptical of the feminist revolution that has become a part of mainstream Western culture.
 Thirty-one percent agree at least somewhat that women should return to traditional roles, compared with 21 percent of all women in the survey; one in four believes that men generally make better political leaders, compared with 3 percent of Clinton voters.
 Still more extreme traditionalism can be found on the alternative-right fringes of Trumpism, where women like Lana Lokteff, host of a “pro-white” (and pro-Trump) internet radio show, regard even women’s suffrage as destructive.

-Yet a third of female Trump voters in the PerryUndem survey identified themselves as moderate or liberal—and an overwhelming 77 percent wanted to see Trump and Congress advance equality for women.
-Many of these voters may reject what they see as the excessive hypersensitivity of modern feminism—53 percent agreed that women often misinterpret innocent situations as sexist—but they do not reject equality.
+Yet a third of female Trump voters in the PerryUndem survey identified themselves as moderate or liberal — and an overwhelming 77 percent wanted to see Trump and Congress advance equality for women.
+Many of these voters may reject what they see as the excessive hypersensitivity of modern feminism — 53 percent agreed that women often misinterpret innocent situations as sexist — but they do not reject equality.
 And while 39 percent of them found Trump’s comments about women upsetting, their queasiness wasn’t enough to sway them.

-Shikha Dalmia, a senior analyst at the libertarian Reason Foundation, says that unlike other groups Trump has verbally demeaned—such as Mexican immigrants and Muslims—these white women do not believe his attitudes and trash talk could “translate into a politically threatening program” aimed at them.
+Shikha Dalmia, a senior analyst at the libertarian Reason Foundation, says that unlike other groups Trump has verbally demeaned — such as Mexican immigrants and Muslims — these white women do not believe his attitudes and trash talk could “translate into a politically threatening program” aimed at them.
 In fact, Dalmia says, “his promises of paid maternity leave and child tax credits only have an upside for them,” and his proposed immigration restrictions may make them feel safer.

 Indeed, some voters interviewed for this article link their support for Trump to their commitment to women’s rights.
 Nomani agrees with Trump’s claim that “political correctness” has prevented liberals from confronting radical Islam, an attitude that she sees as condoning women’s oppression.
 Ann Stone, a veteran GOP activist and businesswoman, believes that Trump will have unique opportunities to work for women’s advancement on such issues as tax reform and family leave.

-This is not your mother’s female conservative base—the homemakers Phyllis Schlafly mobilized in the 1970s to defeat the Equal Rights Amendment.
+This is not your mother’s female conservative base — the homemakers Phyllis Schlafly mobilized in the 1970s to defeat the Equal Rights Amendment.
 Yes, many of Trump’s female supporters hail from small-town Middle America; but they are also much more.

 As I discovered in my reporting for this article, the female Trump voter may be a pro-choice and pro-gay Republican activist who praises Clinton for breaking a historic barrier for women; a college student who has volunteered tutoring disadvantaged children but dislikes “social justice” activism on campus; a retired Jewish lawyer born in a post-World War II refugee camp; an African-American academic who has studied white nationalism; or a liberal Muslim single mother and professional woman.

-These women have clout—political and, in many cases, economic.
+These women have clout — political and, in many cases, economic.
 Some of the most prominent backers of Trump’s campaign have been women, such as former wrestling magnate and current Small Business Administration head Linda McMahon, a pro-choice Republican who criticized Trump’s taped remarks but did not withdraw her support, and billionaire heiress and businesswoman Rebekah Mercer.
 It is also noteworthy that the chief ideologue of Trump’s populist rebellion and top Trump advisor, former Breitbart publisher Stephen Bannon, began his rise in conservative politics as a cheerleader for presidential candidate Michele Bachmann and vice presidential nominee Sarah Palin.

 In a 2011 speech to a conservative group, the Liberty Restoration Foundation, Bannon championed a right-wing feminism, praising the Tea Party as America’s first “center-right movement principally led by women.”
 Granted, he framed this female leadership in arguably retrograde terms, linking it to women’s role as “chief operating officers of the American family.”
 But unlike Schlafly’s anti-feminist resistance, the new female populism is not linked to a call for the restoration of women’s domesticity.
 Some of Bannon’s political heroines clearly aspire to run a country, not a household.